MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/channel-analytics.md

 3. On the menu that appears, select **App profile manager**.

-4. Select **App profiles** from the site map, and then, select your app profile.
+4. Select **App profiles** from the site map, and then select your app profile.

 5. Select the **Channels** tab.